NetApp/trident/BUILD.md

 * `make clean`: Removes containers, container images, and build artifacts in `bin/`.

-* `make dist`: Builds Trident, builds Trident Launcher, and creates the Trident installer package.
+* `make dist`: Builds Trident and creates the Trident installer package.

 * `make install`: Calls the `build` target and then runs containerized `go install`.